 What factors drive sales online and in physical stores?

 You can’t leave product visibility online up to chance.
-You need to activate your resellers to help to maximise sales.
-That’s why mystery shopping, auditing and merchandising have been so important for decades.
+But you need to activate your resellers to help to maximize sales.
+That’s why mystery shopping, auditing, and merchandising have been so crucial for decades.
 However, in times of digital transformation, those methods are not enough.

-If you want to defend your position in the market and avoid losing sales opportunities across the board, you need cost-effective ways to take control of product visibility in your online sales channels.
+Suppose you want to defend your position in the market and avoid losing sales opportunities across the board.
+In that case, you need cost-effective ways to take control of product visibility in your online sales channels.

 Start by giving your products attention.
-Most resellers appreciate all the support they can get to improve product visibility.
-Keep one thing in mind though: just as in physical stores, they appreciate brands who speak for the whole category, not only pushing their own agenda.
+Why?
+Because most resellers appreciate all the support they can get to improve product visibility.
+Keep one thing in mind, though: just as in physical stores, they understand brands who speak for the whole category, not only pushing their agenda.

-Manufacturer/retailer collaboration is the key to success and, as we know from physical stores, there won’t be many category leaders.
-Category management thought leaders will run the show online as well, so use this window of opportunity to connect with your resellers.
+Manufacturer/retailer collaboration is the key to success, and, as we know from physical stores, there won’t be many category leaders.
+Category management thought leaders would run the show online, so use this window of opportunity to connect with your resellers.

-Don’t be afraid to take charge of product visibility online.
-Getting started doesn’t have to be difficult if you remember what works offline.
+Don’t be afraid to take charge of product visibility to drive sales online.
+Because getting started doesn’t have to be difficult if you remember what works offline.
 Plus, we’re here to help.